Glasses for Night Driving

 - Ask your eye doctor about anti-glare coatings for your glasses.

-- You Experience Eye Fatigue: Driving at night forces the eyes to work much harder than in the day.
+Driving at night forces the eyes to work much harder than in the day.
 There are plenty of reasons for this.
 For example, the pupil shrinks during the nighttime.
 This allows less light to enter the eye compared to the amount let in during the daytime.
 Another is while driving at night, your eyes are adjusting back and forth from light to dark.
 This can be caused by the shining of headlights from oncoming traffic and then having to adjust back to the dark roads.
-This is impossible to avoid, but there are some things you can do to reduce the strain.
+This is impossible to avoid, but there are some things you can do to reduce the strain and eye fatigue.

 - Avoid looking straight into headlights of oncoming traffic.